June 16, 2021

 A mortgage allows you to borrow money with real estate as collateral, especially if you are borrowing the money in order to buy the real estate that you will use as collateral.
 Lenders like Quicken Loans, Wells Fargo, and Citibank can provide you with the loan, but they will want to learn about you before they sign a contract.
 One important part of information is your credit score.
 You can find out yours for free from AnnualCreditReport.com, which draws from the three major credit reporting agencies: Equifax, Experian and TransUnion.
 One advantage of using this site is that, under federal law, it is required to offer everyone one free credit report per year from each of the major agencies.
 If you go directly to one of the agencies, you may end up paying fees.

-The harder you negotiate for both the house and the mortage, the more money you'll save.
+The harder you negotiate for both the house and the mortgage, the more money you will save.

 If interest rates have fallen since you took out your mortgage, refinancing allows you to take out a new mortgage.
 The new mortgage repays your old mortgages and, though the remaining principal of mortgage stays the same, your payments will decrease given the new, lower interest rate.